cogsandsquigs/errgonomic/README.md

 ### Pitfalls

 - **Primarily for strings**: I developed this library primarily to parse strings, and primarily to parse programming languages.
-Therefore, certain applications are less-supported. _Technically_, binary is supported, but it's effectively second-class.
+Therefore, certain applications are less-supported. ~_Technically_, binary is supported, but it's effectively second-class~ Binary is not supported at all, due to the difficulties in supporting both binary and unicode through a unified interface.
 - **Types are annoying**: Due to the way certain things work, you may have to specify types outright for the parsers (especially the custom-error type).
 This doesn't actually hinder parsing in any way, it just may make your source code uglier in certain scenarios.
 See `errgonomic::combinators` for more information.